Mecca to undergo makeover with help from two Canadian firms:

 The Governor General's Medals in Architecture recognize outstanding achievement in recently built projects by Canadian architects.
 We were honoured to receive the news that Maki and Associates | Moriyama & Teshima Architects will receive this award in 2012.

-The Delegation of the Ismaili Imamat and the Canadian War Museum, which received the same award in 2008, are the only two buildings in our nation's capital Ottawa to receive a Governor General's Medal.
+The Delegation of the Ismaili Imamat and the Canadian War Museum are the only other buildings in our nation's capital Ottawa to receive a Governor General's Medal.
 Over the years the firm has won six Governor General's Medals and two of it's predecessor the Massey Medal.

 Governor General's Medal in Architecture: